 See your GP for regular care and preventive

 She or he will help you manage cancer screening, vaccinations, blood pressure and cholesterol checks, and will refer you to a specialist when necessary.

 Get together with family and friends for physical activity.
 If you have children, play with them outdoors.
 Consider getting a pet.
 Spending time outside will boost your Vitamin D levels, but be careful not to get sunburnt.

 Try to avoid breathing polluted air

-Don't smoke and avoid other types of air pollution, including passive smoking.
+Try to avoid air pollution, including passive smoking.
 Gas heaters and cookers should have a flue, and your wood heater should burn brightly, not smoulder.
 Breathing polluted air increases the risk of lung, heart and other diseases.

 Despite messages about the protective effects of alcohol, this actually only applies to very small amounts and in middle-aged or older people.
 If you have made a decision not to drink, stick with that decision.
-Say no the other recreational drugs.
+Say no tobacco and recreational drugs.

 Be safety conscious